21pack/GoFerari/README.md

 ## Description

-An isometric game with puzzle genre such as [Sokoban](https://en.wikipedia.org/wiki/Sokoban).
+An isometric game in puzzle genre such as [Sokoban](https://en.wikipedia.org/wiki/Sokoban).
 The aim of the game is to get the boxes onto storage locations.

 ### Mechanics